My Agitations; The French Dissenter

 Artists were fed a grain of rice asking to feed them, dust

-The lunch ended with home made cakes, to regain friendship
+The lunch ended with homemade cakes, to regain friendship

-control so inherent to motherhood.
+and trust, making visible an instrument of control inherent to motherhood.

-“Are we tough enough”? ,asked the Dissenter Character in her
+Asking the question: Are we tough enough?, asked the French Dissenter Character in her

-migrants allowed in the UK+1)
+migrants allowed in the UK+1, earlier announced by the government)

 I visited week 4 challenging game space of the gallery,

-conflicts in the world but also will we be strong enough together to maintain
+conflicts in the world, but also will we be strong enough together to maintain

-I will finish with a quote;
+I will finish with a quote:

 Elizabeth Fisher